 This Is How Many People Die From the Flu Each Year, According to the CDC

-Flu season in the US, which runs from October through May, claims tens of thousands of lives every year.
-Because the flu is not a reportable disease in most states, the US Centers for Disease Control and Prevention (CDC) does not have an exact count of the number of people sickened each year.
-Instead, it develops estimates based on rates of laboratory-confirmed, flu-associated hospitalizations.
+Flu season in the US, which runs from October through May, normally claims tens of thousands of lives every year.
+But there's never an exact number of flu deaths for any year—that's because the flu is not a reportable disease in most states, and not everyone who develops the flu seeks care or gets tested, according to the US Centers for Disease Control and Prevention (CDC).
+Instead, the agency develops estimates based on rates of laboratory-confirmed, flu-associated hospitalizations.

 RELATED: Why Do Some People Die From the Flu?